gladcow/dash/contrib/auto_gdb/README.md

 By default it uses testnet settings, see script comments to attach it to mainnet dashd.

 ## debug.gdb
-Contains debugger instructions to execute during attach: load python code and executes it for the objects we want to investigate.
+Contains debugger instructions to execute during attach: loads python code and executes it for the objects we want to investigate.

 ## log_size.py
 Contains definition of the gdb command log_size.
 After loading of this script it can be called from gdb command line or other gdb scripts.